-This is a collection of quotations (collected from my larger, more general quotes collection) which I see as having some relevance to the craft of programming and software design.
+This is a subset (currently numbering 152) of my larger, more general quotes collection.
+What the quotes in this subset have in common is that I see them as having some relevance to the craft of programming and software design.
 There is a conspicuous dominance of quotes which extol the virtues of simplicity (and the deceptive difficulties involved in achieving it).

 Simplicity is the soul of efficiency.

 … it is simplicity that is difficult to make.

 Unix was not designed to stop people from doing stupid things, because that would also stop them from doing clever things.

 Please don’t fall into the trap of believing that I am terribly dogmatical about [the goto statement].
 I have the uncomfortable feeling that others are making a religion out of it, as if the conceptual problems of programming could be solved by a single trick, by a simple form of coding discipline!

 The designer of a new kind of system must participate fully in the implementation.

 … the designer of a new system must not only be the implementor and the first large-scale user; the designer should also write the first user manual. … If I had not participated fully in all these activities, literally hundreds of improvements would never have been made, because I would never have thought of them or perceived why they were important.

 More good code has been written in languages denounced as “bad” than in languages proclaimed “wonderful”—much more.